So you have a chance to get laid but you’ve got no wood in the lumber yard and you’ve got too much manly pride to face up to it. Or down to it.

 Time to evolve, gents.
 Unless you want to spend the rest of your life cuddling and having pillow fights, you’ve got to get some new ammo for that soldier.

-- Step one: Call your doctor.
+- Call your doctor.
 Or go online.

 If you cannot produce an erection, you need to find out why.
 The main reason men suffer in silence is they are simply too embarrassed to reveal their condition or admit that they need medication.
 First of all, on the whole issue of talking about it, if you have erectile dysfunction you can bet your partner already knows and may have decided to wait until you bring it up.